206 Commercial Determinants of Health (2 - 3 units) Fall

 Restrictions: S289A and Doctoral students only Activities: Direct - Lecture, Direct - Lab-Skills, Student - Lecture, Student - Lab-Skills

-The second course in a two-quarter series provides a pratical understanding of the statistical procedures including logistic regression, repeated measures, survival analysis, latent variables and structural equation modeling, and cost effectiveness analysis.
+The second course in a two-quarter series provides a practical understanding of the statistical procedures including logistic regression, repeated measures, survival analysis, latent variables and structural equation modeling, and cost effectiveness analysis.
 Attention is given to how and when to use each, how to diagnose and adjust to violations of the functional form and other assumptions of these procedures, and how to interpret computer output.

 292 Innovation & Critical Perspectives in Social Sciences (1 units) Fall, Winter

-Course will not be offered in: Fall 2023, Winter 2024
+Course will not be offered in: Fall 2024, Winter 2025

 Instructor(s): E. McCauley Prerequisite(s): none